 New England, if you thought you were doing yourself a favor by “absorbing” vitamin D through your car window during your morning commute, think again.
-What you’re really doing is allowing skin-aging UVA rays to penetrate through the glass, while vitamin D-boosting UVB rays can’t break through.
+What you’re really doing is allowing skin-aging UVA rays to penetrate through the glass, while vitamin D-boosting UVB rays can’t penetrate the glass..
 We’re going to shatter all of the myths about vitamin D, something we Bostonians are severely lacking come winter.

 While most people assume simply being in the presence of sunlight is enough to keep their vitamin D levels up, it’s a bit more complex than that, according to Renegade Beauty.
-When, how, and where you’re in the sun all impact whether or not you’re absorbing vitamin D. According to Boston’s altitude, the 02114 has about 285 days a year where vitamin D can be absorbed naturally from the sun, for 2022, these days are January 28 through November 10, based on the altitude tracking in the dMinder application.
+When, how, and where you’re in the sun all impact whether or not you’re absorbing vitamin D. According to Boston’s altitude, the 02114 has about 285 days a year where vitamin D can be absorbed naturally from the sun, for 2023, these days are January 29 through November 11, based on the altitude tracking in the dMinder app.

 Vitamin D in New England is ‘inadequate’